Here are tips on how to make cold frames for the garden.

-- Construct a bottomless box and set it in the garden or atop other good soil in a sunny location.
+- You can even construct a bottomless wooden box and set it in the garden or atop other good soil in a sunny location.

 - Top the box either with glass (perhaps an old storm window) or a frame covered with clear plastic.

-- Hinge the cover so that it may be opened for ventilation on warm days.
+- Hinge the cover or add a sliding lid so that it may be opened for ventilation on warm days.

 - Temporary frames or "cloches" can also be made by leaning old storm windows tent-style over the plants along the length of the garden row.